-To maintain and improve the quality of the waters in the State of Utah, DWQ implements and enforces the CWA under various division programs: the Utah Pollution Discharge Elimination System (UPDES) Engineering, UPDES Permitting, Ground Water Protection, Engineering, Monitoring, Water Quality Management, and TMDL Programs.
-Collectively, these programs do the following:
+To maintain and improve the quality of the waters within the State of Utah, the Division of Water Quality implements and enforces the Clean Water Act under various Division programs: the Utah Pollution Discharge Elimination System (UPDES) Engineering, UPDES Permitting, Ground Water Protection, Engineering, Monitoring, Water Quality Management, and TMDL Programs.
+Collectively, these programs:

-- Monitor rivers, streams, lakes, and reservoirs; nonpoint sources; ground water; compliance; and human health.
+- Monitor rivers/streams, lakes/reservoirs, non point sources, ground water, compliance, and human health monitoring;

-- Determine waste load allocations.
+- Determine waste load allocations;

-- Develop standards.
+- Develop standards; and

-- Assign permits.
+- Assign permits

-To accomplish the division's environmental comments, DWQ partners with local stakeholders and division cooperative monitoring programs.
+To accomplish the Division's environmental comments, DWQ partners with local stakeholders and Division cooperative monitoring programs.

-DWQ's Mission Statement:
+Mission Statement:

-Protect, maintain, and enhance the quality of Utah's surface and underground waters for appropriate beneficial uses; and to protect the public health through eliminating and preventing water-related health hazards, which can occur as a result of improper disposal of human, animal, or industrial wastes, while giving reasonable consideration to the economic impact.
+Protect, maintain and enhance the quality of Utah's surface and underground waters for appropriate beneficial uses; and to protect the public health through eliminating and preventing water related health hazards which can occur as a result of improper disposal of human, animal or industrial wastes while giving reasonable consideration to the economic impact.

-Utah Division of Water Quality's Tiered Framework
+DWQ's Tiered Framework

-To integrate the various programmatic data needs within the division, DWQ employs an adaptive approach to its annual monitoring plans, which allows for an efficient and adaptive monitoring and management program.
+To integrate the various programmatic data needs within the Division, DWQ employs an adaptive approach to its annual monitoring plans, which allows for an efficient and adaptive monitoring and management program.

-This tiered adaptive monitoring and management framework for DWQ allows the division to develop robust datasets in 1 year that inform the data collection and assessment decision making in subsequent years (Figure 1-3).
-In this adaptive program, monitoring continues to iteratively improve the knowledgebase of management, so decision making is based on the best science available.
-As more information becomes available, the scientific uncertainty about the ecosystem is reduced, and initial actions and management decisions are revisited and refined (see Figure 1-3).
-During the evaluation process at DWQ, the information that is gathered provides staff with critical input on how to adjust to the next round of monitoring in the three types of monitoring and assessment efforts described below.
+This tiered adaptive monitoring and management framework for DWQ allows the Division to develop robust data sets in one year that informs the data collection and assessment decision making in subsequent years (Figure X).
+In this adaptive program, monitoring continues to iteratively improve the knowledge base of management, so decision making is based on the best science available (Ringold et al., 1996).
+As more information becomes available, the scientific uncertainty about the ecosystem is reduced, and initial actions and management decisions are revisited and refined (Figure X).
+During the evaluation process at DWQ the information that is gathered provides staff with critical input on how to adjust the next round of monitoring in the three types of monitoring and assessment efforts described below.